jacoscaz/typed-ocpp/README.md

 #### Utility types for OCPP 1.6

-Additionally, the following types may be used to model value descriptors within `MeterValues` Call messages:
+The following types may be used to model value descriptors within `MeterValues` Call messages:

 ```typescript